Russians pay $1,000 for doomsday party in Soviet bunker

 MOSCOW A Cold War-era bunker designed to save Soviet leaders from a nuclear attack will host a 24-hour party for Russians willing to pay $1,000 for a ticket to escape the apocalypse, which, according to New Age prophesies, could come on Friday.

-Bunker No. 42, now a tourist attraction full of red alarm lights, is located 56 meters (184 feet) under ground in central Moscow, near the Kremlin, and can accommodate up to 300 people.
+Bunker No. 42, now a tourist attraction full of red alarm lights, is located 56 metres (184 feet) underground in central Moscow, near the Kremlin, and can accommodate up to 300 people.

 "Many people would feel much calmer if they could spend this critical day enjoying maximum comfort and safety," said Alexei Pavlovsky, a tour guide at the bunker, adding there was strong interest in the party which will start at midnight on December 20.